rpgreview/papersandpaychecks/pnp.md

 **Drinking Alcohol**

-If the number of standard doses equals a quarter of the character's CON, they must make a CON characteristic test with a target number of 11.
-If they fail, they will feel nauseous, but with no additio
+A character may drink up to a quarter of their CON in standard drinks with no immediate ill-effects.
+A standard drink is 10 grams of alchol, approximately 250ml of beer, 125ml of wine, or a 30ml nip of high strength spirits.
+If the number of standard doses exceeds this value, they must make a CON characteristic test with a target number of 11.
+If they fail, they will feel nauseous, but with no additional effects.
+For each multiple of the calculated CON value (i.e., .25 CON, .50 CON, 1.00 CON,  1.25 CON etc.) an additional roll is required, with an increase of +2 per increase (i.e., 11, 13, 15, 17 etc).
+At this stage all skill rolls will also be at -2 per multiple.
+A second fail will cause the character to get sick, and, if they insist on drinking, a third roll will lead them to pass out.

+A character who has failed at least two rolls will be subject to a hangover, unless they undertake sufficient precautions (e.g., a litre of water, 2 paracetomal, and a multivitamin is recommended).
+If a character has a hangover they must make a standard characteristic roll or be sick as per a second failure.
+They will also suffer a -2 to all skill rolls for the remainder of the day.

 **Drowning and Suffocation**

 A character's capacity to hold their breath is equal to twice their Constitution score; if they engage in any actions whilst in this situation that counts as an additional round's worth (so an active character can only hold their breath for half as long), exertion is four times the at-rest consumption, and maximun exertion is eight times.
 Once the character is out of breath, they must make a Constitution characteristic test with a target number of 5, and increasing one per round.
 If the Constitution check is failed, they fall unconscious (dropping to zero hit points immediately), and will lose one hit point every round from then on.
 Water is not the only substance a character can drown in.
 A character can drown in sand, mud, snow, grain etc. Most appropriately, circumstances may occur where a character drowns in paperwork. *Wouldn't that be ironic?*